IGE-OpenReproLab2025/training-sessions-material/documenting-software.md

  5. Automatic deployment with tools such as [Read the Docs](https://about.readthedocs.com/)

 For M2 internships, levels 1 and 2 are expected of all.
 Levels 3 and 4 are mostly relevant if you develop a module or package containing more than a few functions.
 Level 5 is for wide-scale deployment.

+A section on long-term conservation and persistent citation of software via [Software Heritage](https://www.softwareheritage.org/), which will be useful when you write scientific papers, concludes this tutorial.

 ## Self documenting-code